Click here for a map of road and/or lane closures in Ann Arbor.

 City of Ann Arbor Construction and Traffic Controls

-Wednesday, June 18 - Friday, October 31, 2014.
+Pontiac Trail: Wednesday, June 18-Friday, Nov.
+7, 2014.
 Pontiac Trail to be closed to through traffic between Skydale Drive and the bridge over M14/US23 for road construction and utility work.

 During this time the southbound traffic will be intercepted at the intersection of Nixon Road and Pontiac Trail and will be routed south on Nixon Road to Plymouth Road.
 In addition, northbound traffic will be intercepted at the intersection of Plymouth Road, Moore Street, Broadway Street and Maiden Lane and will be directed westbound on Plymouth Road to Nixon Road.